Happy Ending (Hopsin song)

 "Happy Ending" is a song by American rapper Hopsin.
-It was released on October 13, 2017 along with an accompanying music video as the second single from his fifth studio album No Shame.
-The video was originally taken down from YouTube due to nudity.
+It was released on October 13, 2017, along with an accompanying music video as the second single from his fifth studio album No Shame.
+The video was originally taken down from YouTube due to featuring (partially censored) nudity.
 The song and video, which chronicle Hopsin's experience paying for sexual services at an Asian massage parlor, received nearly universally negative reviews from music critics and drew backlash for its racist and sexist depiction of Asian women.

 Background

-"Happy Ending" is a hip hop song which tells the story of Hopsin visiting an Asian massage parlor.
+"Happy Ending" is a hip hop song that tells the story of Hopsin visiting an Asian massage parlor.
 The song features the stereotypical Oriental riff in the instrumentation.
-In the chorus, Hopsin sings in a mock Asian accent with broken english as he portrays an Asian woman working in a massage parlor, offering "sucky-sucky", a reference to the Da Nang prostitute in the 1987 Stanley Kubrick film Full Metal Jacket.
+In the chorus, Hopsin sings in a mock Asian accent with broken English as he portrays an Asian woman working in a massage parlor, offering "sucky-sucky", a reference to the Da Nang prostitute in the 1987 Stanley Kubrick film Full Metal Jacket.

 Hopsin raps about his original intentions of finding a prostitute on Backpage, only to change his mind after seeing an advertisement for an Asian massage parlor.
 In graphic detail, Hopsin describes how the masseuse massages his "buttcrack" and "nutsack" before she offers him a combination of a handjob, oral sex and penetrative sex for $125.
 After an hour, he ejaculates on her breasts.
 In the outro, Hopsin confirms his return to the massage parlor, "because when the times get rough, a happy ending is necessary."

-In an interview with XXL, Hopsin explained that the song was inspired by his real-life experiences paying for 'happy endings' at massage parlors, a habit which started at age 19.
+In an interview with XXL, Hopsin explained that the song was inspired by his real-life experiences paying for 'happy endings' at massage parlors, a habit that started at age 19.
+"I also wanted to be the first rapper to come out and openly admit that," he said.